The quantum trace as a quantum non-abelianization map: Equivariant skein algebras and character varieties

-\begin{remark} Geometrically, this is means that there exists a collection of curves and arcs in $ \Sigma_{\mathcal{P}}$ such that, for each edge $e$, the intersection of all these curves and arcs with $e$ has the same parity than $k_e$. \end{remark}
+\begin{remark} Geometrically, this is means that there exists a collection of closed curves and arcs (with boundary in $\partial \Sigma_{\mathcal{P}}$) in $ \Sigma_{\mathcal{P}}$ such that, for each edge $e$, the intersection of all these curves and arcs with $e$ has the same parity as $k_e$. \end{remark}

 \begin{definition} The \textit{balanced Chekhov-Fock algebra} $\CF$ is the sub-algebra of $\mathcal{T}_{\omega}(\mathbf{\Sigma}, \Delta)$ generated by the balanced monomials. \end{definition}

 Let us define a morphism